Ruslan Kogan is not the type to mince words, especially about his competitors.

-The company also carefully analyses how people interact with its website, what they look at, and what makes them leave, and because it advertises primarily online, it can target and monitor the effectiveness of its advertising to far greater accuracy than traditional retailers.
+The company also carefully analyses how people interact with its website, what they look at, and what makes them leave and, because it advertises primarily online, it can target and monitor the effectiveness of its advertising with far greater accuracy than traditional retailers.

 Driving it all: The man who doesn’t rest